 What Are The Text Marketing Rules?

 We’ll begin with the most straightforward do’s and don’ts of every text marketing campaign.
-If you’re new to SMS regulations, or just want a little more clarity, we’ll dive in a little deeper to these concepts below.
+If you’re new to SMS regulations, or just want a little more clarity, we’ll dive a little deeper into these text rules and concepts below.

 - You cannot buy lists of phone numbers and add them as subscribers.